Hereford cattle: Traditional Hereford

+Hereford cattle are well adapted to cold climates.

 Many strains of Hereford have used other cattle breeds to import desired characteristics, which has led to changes in the breed as a whole.
 However, some strains have been kept separate and retained characteristics of the earlier breed, such as hardiness and thriftiness.
 The Traditional Hereford is now treated as a minority breed of value for genetic conservation.